dappsnation/akita-ng-fire/doc/collection/guard/api.md

 This Guard is going to subscribe to `syncCollection` of `MovieService` when entering the route, and unsubscribe when leaving.

-In your `RouterModule` you would have :
+In your `RouterModule` you would have:

 ```typescript
 const routes: Route[] = [